intel/cc-oci-runtime/DESIGN.rst

   accompanying "``tests/${subsystem}_test.c``".
 This is a minimum - ideally all functions should have a unit test (to test a private function, replace "``static``" with "``private``").
+- Most unit tests functions accept an ``cc_oci_config`` object.
+This is the main object which encapsulates the contents of the `OCI configuration file`_ along with runtime-specific data.
+- Where possible, all command-line commands and options should be accompanied by a functional test.
+See `How command-line commands are implemented`_.
+- The BATS_ test framework is used for functional and integration tests.

 Files
 -----